 Even if we’ve mentioned some of the most prevalent scams on WhatsApp, that doesn’t mean that others will never appear.
 Therefore, you should be aware of a few warning flags to ensure you don’t fall victim to such a scam.

-- WhatsApp Scam messages will always originate from an unknown number if the scammer hasn’t taken over someone’s account.
+- WhatsApp Scam messages could always originate from an unknown number if the scammer hasn’t taken over someone’s account.

 - Scam emails are frequently written in subpar English with several punctuation mistakes.

-- The message frequently conveys a feeling of urgency, such as an “act now” text, to persuade you to provide sensitive information or pay the price before it’s too late.
+- The message frequently conveys a feeling of urgency, such as an “act now” text, to persuade you to provide sensitive information or pay the price before it is too late.

 - Messages may begin amicably, but the topic of conversation may swiftly turn to money.